Dexpan Expansive Demolition Grout - FAQs

 For night application, please consult our technical dept.

-FAQ#6: What causes the Dexpan® to blow out?
+FAQ#6: What causes Dexpan® to blow out?

 You may also experience blow outs if you hole diameter exceeds recommended hole diameter.